 OK, so let me just say that this particular model is a sight to see.
 I mean, it looks great.
 My bandmate Mike bought this beauty on impulse and man, were we surprised by how great it works.
-Priced under $85, this microphone is the best of the best out there if you’re on a limited budget.
+This microphone is the best of the best out there if you’re on a limited budget.
 We used it for a couple of our home-recording gigs and it worked perfectly.

 The only minor inconvenience is that the mic requires phantom power so it isn’t your usual USB mic.
 We used a conversion box to connect the mic to our laptop and didn’t face any problems.
 You will also need extra cables as this one doesn’t come with any.
-But for $84, do you really think you should complain?
+But it’s so affordable do you really think you should complain?

 Say hello to this ultra-easy to use, plug and play gear.
 Initially, I bought this for some low-key practice sessions but it really proved to be quite an all-rounder.
-Priced under $45, it’s a bit unbelievable how much you can get done with this old-school condenser mic.
+It’s a bit unbelievable how much you can get done with this old-school condenser mic.
 It offers crystal clear audio with no drivers to install when you use it on your PC or Mac (I was pretty thrilled about that).

 I was also impressed that it does not pick up any background noise.
 I’d say this is a great beginner’s mic especially if your work is mainly PC/Mac related.
 Apart from recording vocals, this mic also does a pretty decent job for recording podcasts or videos for your YouTube channel.
 And yes, it is Skype-certified so you can also use it for conference calls or meetings.
 I personally really liked the versatility of this mic, it’s a good option if you’re still setting up your home studio or need to share an extra mic at home with your family.